 Installs the firmware file given by [file].
 After unpacking the file, a message appears confirming successful unpacking.
-The switch must be reset for the new firmware to take effect.
+The fibre channel switch module must be reset for the new firmware to take effect.

 Lip command (for external ports only)

 Reinitializes the specified loop port.